Current ORH Scholarships

 Timing and Application: ORH reviews quality data in July and awards are announced at the end of August.

 Eligibility and Funding Restrictions: ORH provides funds to support rural and frontier EMS staff training opportunities.
 EMS agencies must be located in a rural or frontier area, and be recognized by the Oregon Health Authority EMS & Trauma Systems Program as an organization that participates in Oregon’s 9-1-1 response system.
 Funding must be used within 12 months after receipt.

 Timing and Application: Applications and timing varies annually.
 Please see the HERO page for more information.

 Contact: Rebecca Dobert | firstname.lastname@example.org | 503-494-4450.

-States receive a maximum award of $9,000 per hospital awardee to support these efforts, with the grant year beginning June 1 and ending May 31 annually.
+States Offices of Rural Health receive a maximum of $12,000 per hospital awardee to support these efforts with an annual grant cycle of June 1 through May 31.

-Timing and Application: Applications are typically submitted in mid-January.
+Timing and Application: Applications are typically submitted annually in mid-January.

 Contact: Rebecca Dobert | email@example.com | 503-494-6627